Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Covertext Plausibility and Decoding Attacks

-Instead of entropy tests, an adversary may attempt to distinguish recovered bit strings using other statistical tests.
+\paragraphb{Plausibility According to Statistical Tests} Instead of entropy tests, an adversary may attempt to distinguish recovered bit strings using other statistical tests.
 To evaluate this, we use the NIST statistical test suite for evaluating pseudorandomness~\cite{smid2010statistical}.
 This test suite has been used for the design and cryptanalysis of pseudorandom number generators for cryptographic applications.
-We used the public implementation of the test suite~\footnote{https://github.com/terrillmoore/NIST-Statistical-Test-Suite} and ran all the tests on 10 segments of 10,000 bits from each distribution.
-Bitstreams for both real messages and MBFTE messages passed all the tests, except for the serial test where platform messages only passed 6/10 of the serial tests while MBFTE messages passed 8/10 of the serial tests.
+We used the public implementation of the test suite\footnote{https://github.com/terrillmoore/NIST-Statistical-Test-Suite} and ran all the tests on 10 segments of 10,000 bits from each distribution.
+Bitstreams for both real posts and covertexts passed all the tests, except for the serial test where platform messages only passed 6/10 of the serial tests while MBFTE messages passed 8/10 of the serial tests.
 We believe this may be due to the way the 10,000 bits segments are constructed (which necessarily come from multiple messages).
 To further evaluate the scenario where an adversary recovers bits from a single message, we repeated the experiment using segments of 400 bits.
 In that case, some tests (including serial tests) could not be performed.
-But both distributions passed all the remaining tests.
+But both distributions passed all remaining tests.